-2.3 Dosage Adjustment for Patients With Hepatic Impairment In patients with severe hepatic impairment (Child-Pugh score of 10 or greater), a single maximal daily dose of 8 mg infused For pediatric patients between 6 months and 1 year of age and/or 10 kg or less: Depending on the fluid needs of the patient, over 15 minutes beginning 30 minutes before the start of the emetogenic chemotherapy is recommended.
-There is no single-use syringe.
-CONTRAINDICATIONS erience beyond first-day administration of ondansetron in these patients [see Use in Specific Populations (8.6)].
+In patients with severe hepatic impairment (Child-Pugh score of 10 or greater), a single maximal daily dose of 8 mg infused over 15 minutes beginning 30 minutes before the start of the emetogenic chemotherapy is recommended.
+There is no experience beyond first-day administration of ondansetron in these patients [see Use in

-DOSAGE FORMS AND STRENGTHS In particular, this applies to alkaline solutions as a precipitate may form.
-Ondansetron Injection, USP 2 mg/mL is a clear, colorless, nonpyrogenic, sterile solution available as a 2 mL Prefilled disposable
+DOSAGE FORMS AND STRENGTHS

+Ondansetron Injection, USP, 2 mg per mL is a clear, colorless, nonpyrogenic, sterile solution available as a 2 mL single dose vial preservative free) and a 20 mL multiple-dose vial (preserved).